Midnight-Scripts/Midnight-Live-View/README.md

 ## Simple Block Monitor - Persistent Tracking

 ### Overview
 Monitors Docker logs for new blocks and maintains a persistent `all_blocks.json` file.
-This data survives Docker restarts and provides long-term block tracking.
+This data survives Docker restarts and provides long term block tracking.

 ### Commands